Storyflow Logo

 Pros: Free, open-source, local-first, encrypted sync, active development.

-Cons: Canvas features are light, smaller community, AI features are limited.
+Cons: Canvas features are light, smaller community, AI features are limited, object model has a learning curve.

 How to Choose the Right Heptabase Alternative for Your Thinking